dimbeard01/hello-world/README.md

 # hello-world

-Hi, my name is Dima and i'm studying Swift!
+Hi, my name is Dima and i'm study Swift!